BenFields22/CloudRenderer/README.md

 # Potato Farm Cloud Renderer
 Implementation of a scalable cloud renderer.
 The system consists of three independently scalable primary components as outlined below.

+#### For an overview and demo of the system feel free to refer to the YouTube video **[Building a Cloud Renderer with Kubernetes and AWS](https://youtu.be/EC9_PL-RwtA)**.
+The video walks through the architecture and shows the system in action.

 ### [Frontend](./src/frontend/)
 React based interface where the user can create and schedule new rendering jobs.
 The system is simplified in that it renders a single scene, but the user can set the color of the primary sphere.
 The AWS Amplify library is used to interface with Cognito(Auth) and S3(retrieved finished images).
 ### [Manager/Scheduler](./src/manager/)